Eth2222/WPI_PrintLabManager/app/README.md

 - the information is added the the printDetails dict, and then put in a prefilled google forms url and posted to the sheet.

+##ChangeLog (3/31/19)

+- updated to be compatible with the March update of 3dprinteros

+- added spaces to print names

+- now lists full job id in submission

+- added more error handling throughout

 ## Known Issues:

 - when no prints are found, need to throw an error